defcon8/DungeonBrothers/README.md

 ===============

 A cool opensource game inspired on a classic amiga platform game called Yo Joe by Hudsonsoft.
-This engine is written in native C++ using the SDL Library.
-Developed on Win32 in Codeblocks/MingW but should be easy to port to other platforms.
+This engine is written in C++ using the SDL Library.
+Developed on Windows in Codeblocks IDE and compiled with the MingW.
+The game should be easy to port to other platforms.

 Goals (momentary):